joangrigorov/uva-re-2016/Week-2/research.md

 - Peer review is an important part of the course.
 - Forum discussions is encouraged.
 - Gamification is starting to play an important role in the educational process.

+## Important characteristics of high quality learning

+- Questions are more valuable than answers.
+- Mistakes are not stigmatized, but welcomed.
+- The classroom creates a coherent learning community.
+- Teamwork is encouraged.
+- Course assessment is transparent, flexible with sufficient feedback for the student.
+- The theoretical is not separated from the practical.